mmmeeedddsss/mmmeeedddsss.github.io/_posts/2022-12-13-isort-grouping.md

 and with the addition of the `avro==1.10.2`, it is grouped together with the `avro` imports.

-I first thought that as a bug of isort, considering that we are using a very very old version of isort, 4.2.8, but nothing appeared online when I search like: "Adding a dependency causes isort to behave differently", nothing related appeared.
+I first thought that as a bug of isort, considering that we are using a very very old version of isort, 4.2.8, but nothing appeared online when I search like: "Adding a dependency causes isort to behave differently."

-Then I decide to go and read some documentation of isort and learn how it decides to group the imports and saw the following on its main page:
+Then I decide to go and read some documentation of isort and learn how it decides to group the imports and saw the following on its main page at the top:

 ...

-_(Code snipped with ugly looking mixed imports, and followed by:)_
+_(A code snipped with ugly looking mixed imports, and followed by:)_

 After isort:
 ```python